Deniz-seckin55/csharptoassembly/README.md

   2. Now, you can use the functions inside the variable

 # Functions
-  Write(string):
+  1. Write(string):
-    Print the paramater string to screen without a newline character at the end WriteLine(string):
+  2. Print the paramater string to screen without a newline character at the end
+  3. WriteLine(string):
-    Print the paramater string to screen with a newline character at the end ReadLine(int):
+  4. Print the paramater string to screen with a newline character at the end
+  5. ReadLine(int):
-    !!
+  6.   !!
 CURRENTLY WOKING ON IT !!
-  ReadKey():
+  7ReadKey():
-    !!
+  8  !!
 CURRENTLY WOKING ON IT !!
-  WriteVariable(string)
+  9. WriteVariable(string)
-    Print the variable that's name is parameter string WriteLineVariable(string)
+  10. Print the variable that's name is parameter string
+  11. WriteLineVariable(string)
-    Print the variable that's name is parameter string and put a newline character at the end
+  12. Print the variable that's name is parameter string and put a newline character at the end

 # Assembly.Manual Functions
-  AppendCode(assembly, code):
+  1. AppendCode(assembly, code):
-    Manually appends code to given assembly GetCode(assembly):
+  2. Manually appends code to given assembly
+  3. GetCode(assembly):
-    Returns the generated assembly code
+  4. Returns the generated assembly code